 Password: your personal password

-Your Spring 2020 Courses will appear on the UAegean Moodle platform at which you can visit through here.
-To log in to the Moodle site, use your personal Username and Password provided to you by the Dept. of Environment.
+Your Spring 2022 Courses will appear on the UAegean Moodle platform (accessible here).
+To log in to the Moodle site (AFTER your arrival on Lesvos), use your personal Username and Password provided to you by the Department of Environment.